 Press to change the amount of white in your images.
-Use keys until you reach the desired level of contrast-for best results, start low and increase so that whites remain bright but are not distorted or tinted and that light areas do not become white (i.e., "crushed").
+Use keys until you reach the desired level of contrast-for best results, start low and increase so that whites remain bright but are not distorted or tinted, and that light areas do not become white (i.e., "crushed").
 Conversely, low contrast causes dim images.
-See 3.5, Adjusting the Image (Image Settings subsection).
+Refer to 3.6, Adjusting the Image (Image Settings subsection).